These 7 Foods Are Most Likely to Cause Food Poisoning, CDC Says

 In fact, the CDC notes that raw milk and products made from raw milk are frequently contaminated with Campylobacter, Cryptosporidium, E. coli, Listeria, and Salmonella, all of which can cause serious illness.
 To play it safe, the CDC cautions against drinking or eating any raw milk products and sticking to those made with pasteurized milk instead.

-Your preference for runny eggs could be putting your health at risk.
-Eggs may be contaminated with Salmonella, which can cause food poisoning and may lead to more serious illness or even death.
+Love a sunny-side-up egg?
+It could be putting your health at risk.
+Eggs may be contaminated with Salmonella, which can cause food poisoning and may lead to more serious illness or even death, the CDC says.